cerulean136/VISM/README.md

+# VAM
-# VAM: An Edge, Edge-direction and Semantic-mask Guided Vectorize Anything Model for Remote Sensing Imagery Segmentation
+paper title: VAM: An Edge, Edge-direction and Semantic-mask Guided Vectorize Anything Model for Remote Sensing Imagery Segmentation
 We will release our code after the paper is accepted.